Mediterranean California: Natural resources

-Humans have used resources of this ecoregion for many years, dating all the way back to early Native Americans.
+Humans have used resources of this ecoregion for many years, dating back to early Native Americans.
 Some traditional resources that are still used today are in danger of being overharvested.
 These include the Pacific Ocean fisheries, the dwindling timber industry, the rivers flowing from the mountains and the grasslands.
 All of these resources are either being over harvested or destroyed through agricultural and industrial development.
 Grasslands hold many native oak trees that are being lost due to overgrazing or forest fires.
 The overgrazing is attributed to the increasing number of cattle farms while the forest fires come from the use of natural water for human and agricultural use.
 As more water is used, oak trees lose out without this key component and fires increase due to drying out of the grasslands and forests.
 The government has tried to install conservation programs to halter the increased use of the land and waterways, but more must be done to create a truly sustainable environment.

 Emerging resources from the region are mainly high value agricultural crops.
 These include stone fruits, sugar beets, rice, nuts, grapes, cotton and specialized cattle systems.
 Many of these cannot be grown in other parts of the country and thrive in this type of climate.
 However, because of the dry seasons, these products require large amounts of water as well as varied chemicals and fertilizers to increase production.
 Many of these farming enterprises are enormous and not sustainable.
 They leach out chemicals, bring in mass amounts of inputs, and degrade a lot of the land.
 As with the traditional resources, the government has implemented conservation programs, but only a limited amount.